Finding the book you want

 If the book you want is not in the nearest library, you can arrange for it to be sent there through inter-library loan.

-Certain libraries receive a copy of all works published in the UK, but they restrict access: the Bodleian Library, the British Library, the National Library of Scotland, National Library of Wales and the libraries of Trinity College, Dublin and the University of Cambridge.
+Certain libraries receive a copy of all works published in the UK and Ireland, but they restrict access: the Bodleian Library, the British Library, the National Library of Scotland, National Library of Wales and the libraries of Trinity College, Dublin and the University of Cambridge.
 In a similar way, the National Library of Ireland and Trinity College, Dublin are entitled to a copy of all works published in the Republic of Ireland.
+The Northern Ireland Publications Resource provides an online catalogue of all works published in Northern Ireland since January 2000.

 Books and scholarly papers are becoming available online in increasing numbers.
 However the laws of copyright restrict the choice.
 The works of the last few decades will generally not be found in full online, except to paid subscribers, or those who have access to online collections through their university or public library.
 Almost all public libraries in the UK now offer access to Oxford Reference Online